zhetai/motia/packages/snap/README.md

 - 🧱 Each Step performs one task.
 - 📚 Each Step can be in a different language, while being part of the same flow.
 - 🔀 Steps connect via Workflows.
-- 🤖 Steps can trigger APIs, background jobs, or even LLMs.
+- 🤖 Steps can trigger APIs, background jobs, and AI Agents
 - 🧰 Everything is observable via the built-in Workbench.

 ---

 ## 🚧 The Problem